Healthdirect Free Australian health advice you can count on.

 Key facts

-• Some sea creature bites and stings can be life-threatening.
+• Some Australian sea creature bites and stings can be life-threatening.

-• The type of first aid needed depends on the creature involved and where the sting or bite is.
+• The type of first aid you need depends on the creature involved and where the sting or bite is.

-• Treatment can include removal of tentacles or spikes, washing of the site / wound and, in severe cases, CPR.
+• Treatment can include removal of tentacles or spikes, washing of the wound and in severe cases, CPR.

 Box jellyfish, Irukandji and other tropical stingers

-Tropical stingers (jellyfish) live in tropical waters along the coastline of Northern Australia.
-The most dangerous are the box jellyfish and Irukandji.
+Tropical stingers live in tropical waters along the coastline of Northern Australia.
+The most dangerous are box jellyfish and Irukandji.

-The stinger season is at its highest from November to March.
+The height of the stinger season is from November to May.

-Stonefish live all along the coast and in some fresh water.
-They are mainly found in the northern half of the Australian coast.
+Stonefish live all along the coast and in some fresh waters.
+They are more often found in tropical waters.

 They look like rocks and live among rocks on coral reefs or in mud or sand.
-The stonefish’s back is lined with spines that release a venomous toxin.
-This makes it very dangerous.
+The stonefish's back is lined with spines that release a venom.
+This makes them very dangerous.

 Blue-ringed octopus, sea snake and cone shell bites and stings

-Bites and stings from the blue-ringed octopus, sea snakes and cone shells are very dangerous.
+Bites and stings from the blue-ringed octopus, sea snakes and cone shells are very dangerous and can cause death.

 Bluebottles and other jellyfish (non-tropical stingers)